Get the best of both worlds

 Physics-Engineering Dual Degree Program

 The physics-engineering dual degree program allows you to earn two degrees in five years.
-Students have the option of completing the course requirements for a B.S. in physics, a minor in mathematics and the core courses of the pre-engineering program at SFA, then earning their B.S. in engineering at an engineering school of their choice.
+Students have the option of completing the course requirements for a Bachelor of Science in physics, a minor in mathematics and the core courses of the pre-engineering program at SFA before earning their Bachelor of Science in engineering at an engineering school of their choice.

 Important: Students should contact engineering schools such as Texas A&M University, University of Texas (Austin, Tyler or Dallas), the University of Houston and Texas Tech about the compatibility of the suggested curriculum with their program.